Tractable Post-Selection Maximum Likelihood Inference for the Lasso

 As in the normal means problem, parameters related to the set of variables excluded from the model play a role in the conditional likelihood.
 In the normal means problem we advocated excluding those from the optimization of the conditional likelihood.
-Instead, we simply used the observed values of the variables which were not selected as estimators for the corresponding means.
-For the lasso, we similarly must compute a conditional expectation which is a function of $A_0(M) E(y)$.
+For the Lasso, we similarly must compute a conditional expectation which is a function of $\bA_0(M) \E(Y)$.
 We again advocate for avoiding conditional likelihood-based estimation of this quantity.
-In computational experiments we observed that the value of $A_0(M) E(y)$ tends to be very small and rather well approximated by a vector of zeros.
-For more on this and some numerical examples see Appendix \ref{lassoExampleAppendix}.
+In computational experiments we observed that the value of $\bA_0(M) \E(Y)$ tends to be very small and rather well approximated by a vector of zeros.
+For more on this and some numerical examples see Appendix B.

-In the next subsection, we devise an algorithm for sampling from the post-selection distribution of the regression coefficients selected by the lasso without conditioning on the sign vector $s$.
+In the next subsection, we devise an algorithm for sampling from the post-selection distribution of the regression coefficients selected by the Lasso without conditioning on the sign vector $s$.
 The sampler will operate by updating the two quantities